-WEST CORNWALL, Conn. — Neva Jean Tyler, 91, a longtime resident of Fort Atkinson, Wis., died at her daughter’s Connecticut home on May 30, 2019.
+WEST CORNWALL, Conn. — A celebration of life will be held Saturday, Nov.
+2, in Fort Atkinson, Wis., for Neva Jean Tyler, 91, who passed away at her daughter’s Connecticut home on May 30, 2019.

 After graduating from Illinois State Normal University in 1950, she married David T. Tyler and together they settled in Fort Atkinson to raise their family.